Firebird (Marvel Comics): Powers and abilities

-Bonita Juarez gained superhuman powers due to bombardment by radiation from a meteorite containing energy waste from an alien's scientific equipment.
-As Firebird, she has the power of pyrokinesis, which enables her to mentally excite the atoms in an object until it spontaneously combusts.
+Bonita Juarez acquired a range of superpowers due to bombardment by radiation from a meteorite containing energy waste from an alien's scientific equipment.
+She has the power of pyrokinesis, which enables her to mentally excite the atoms in an object until it spontaneously combusts.
 By using her powers to ignite the air around her, she can surround herself with an aura of flames that often takes the shape of a bird, and if she focuses her flames downwards in a tight stream, she can propel herself through the air like a rocket.
 She can channel her powers through her hands to seemingly project searing thermal blasts from her body (actually from her mind), capable of melting steel.
 She can fly by riding wind currents stirred up by the nimbus of fire with which she surrounds herself while flying.
 Although she can propel herself at superhuman speeds, she cannot breathe at those speeds without skin protection and an oxygen supply.
 Fatigue impairs her performance after approximately one hour of peak expenditure of power.
 She has also displayed a limited power of precognition, allowing her to have glimpses of the future.

-Firebird also seems to be immune to most forms of radiation and poison (and even demonic possession) as well as the physical effects of her mental powers, and has displayed the ability to survive in the vacuum of space.
-Firebird may be immortal, but the precise details of this are unclear beyond the fact that she has twice survived apparently fatal attacks that only Thor - himself an immortal - could withstand.
+Firebird also seems immune to most forms of radiation, poison, and even demonic possession, as well as the physical effects of her mental powers; she has also displayed the ability to survive in the vacuum of space.
+She may be immortal, but the precise details of this are unclear beyond the fact that she has twice survived apparently fatal attacks that only Thor—himself an immortal—could withstand.